jthegedus/firebase-functions-es6-example/README.md

-# ES6+ in Cloud Functions for Firebase
+# [DEPRECATED] ES6+ in Cloud Functions for Firebase
+This example is deprecated in favour of [ES6+ in Cloud Functions 2](https://medium.com/@jthegedus/es6-in-cloud-functions-for-firebase-2-415d15205468) and it's [accompanying repo](https://github.com/jthegedus/firebase-functions-babel-example)

+---
 Use ES6+ to develop Cloud Functions for Firebase today!

 Here is the accompanying [Medium post](https://medium.com/@jthegedus/es6-in-cloud-functions-for-firebase-959b35e31cb0).